CET Prague Study Abroad

 Curriculum & Syllabi

-You choose a concentration with a unique core course, a Czech language course, and three CET electives to meet the recommended 15 total credits.
+You choose a core course, a Czech language course, and three CET electives to meet the recommended 15 total credits.
 If you choose to complete an internship or choose a direct-enroll elective, you may choose two CET electives instead.

 Business & Economics